EddieJIV/Deploying-and-Configuring-Active-Directory/README.md

 # Rough Draft Conclusion:
 In this lab, we effectively installed Active Directory Domain Services on the DC-1 server, promoted it to a domain controller with a new forest (mydomain.com), created organizational units and user accounts, and then joined a client machine (Client-1) to the domain.
 Finally, we organized the clients in Active Directory!

-Paragraph about what the next lab's going to entail.
 ---

-Should add parts about stopping the VMs to save money
+## Conclusion

+In this lab, we successfully installed and configured Active Directory Domain Services on DC-1, promoted it to a domain controller with a new forest, mydomain.com, and set up organizational units (_EMPLOYEES, _ADMINS, _CLIENTS) to organize resources effectively.
+We created a Domain Admin account and used it to manage user privileges, then joined a client machine (Client-1) to the domain and verified its placement in ADUC.

+While this lab focused on the core steps for deploying Active Directory and connecting clients, Active Directory offers a wide array of administrative capabilities, including group policy management, advanced security configuration, and automation via PowerShell.

+**Reminder:** When you are finished with this lab, be sure to pause your virtual machines in Azure to avoid unnecessary costs.
+We will continue to use DC-1 and Client-1 in the next lab, so do not delete them.
+Just stop them until you’re ready to continue on to the next lab!
+You only pay for compute while VMs are running.
+Storage (the OS disks) remains, but the cost is minimal compared to leaving VMs powered on.
+You can safely resume your VMs when you’re ready to continue.